Global matrix factorizations: Introduction

 for homogeneous $f$.
 For more details, see \S 3 of \cite{Orlov}.
-We may also refer to objects of this category as \emph{curved $\ZZ/2\ZZ$-graded complexes of finitely generated projective $A$-modules with curvature $W$} \cite{Positselski}.
+Matrix factorizations are also known as \emph{curved $\ZZ/2\ZZ$-graded complexes of finitely generated projective $A$-modules with curvature $W$} \cite{Positselski}.
 We may truncate this in various ways: \emph{curved complexes of projective modules}, \emph{curved projective modules}, etc. More generally, we will consider \emph{curved modules} of various kinds, not necessarily finitely generated or projective.
-We also have the functor $P \mapsto P^\#$ sending a curved object to the underlying $\ZZ/2\ZZ$-graded object gotten by forgetting $p_0$ and $p_1$.

-When $A$ is moreover regular and local, and if $W$ has an isolated singularity at the unique closed point of $\Spec A$, Dyckerhoff \cite{Dyckerhoff, DyckerhoffMurfet} has proven that $\MF(X,W)$ is a smooth and proper Calabi--Yau category satisfying the Hodge-to-de Rham (Hochschild-to-periodic cyclic) degeneration, and thus it gives rise to a 2D TQFT that extends to the Deligne--Mumford boundary \cite{KS, Costello, Lurie, KKP, PolishchukVaintrob}.
+When $A$ is moreover regular and local, and if $W$ has an isolated singularity at the unique closed point of $\Spec A$, Dyckerhoff \cite{Dyckerhoff} has proven that $\MF(X,W)$ is a smooth and proper Calabi--Yau category satisfying the Hodge-to-de Rham (i.e.\ Hochschild-to-periodic cyclic) degeneration property, and thus a choice of splitting for the degeneration of the spectral sequence gives rise to a 2D TQFT that extends to the Deligne--Mumford boundary \cite{KS, KKP}.

-In this paper, we extend the theory of matrix factorizations to the case of Landau-Ginzburg models $(X,W)$ where $X$ is not necessarily affine.
-So let $X$ be a smooth quasi-projective $\mathbb{C}$-scheme, and let $W$ be a regular function which defines a flat map $X \to \mathbb{A}^1_\mathbb{C}$.
-Replacing $A$-modules with sheaves of $\OO_X$-modules, the above definition of matrix factorizations still makes sense --- to be precise, matrix factorizations are now defined to be curved complexes of vector bundles, i.e. locally free sheaves of finite type.
-However, as is briefly discussed in \cite{KKP}, the ``correct'' definition of the matrix factorization category in the non-affine situation should take into account the nonvanishing of higher sheaf cohomology.
-This means that roughly speaking, we should replace the complex $\Hom(P,P')$ with some form of a derived complex $\RHom(P,P')$, for instance via a \v{C}ech or Dolbeault resolution of the sheaf $\sheafHom_{\mathcal{O}_X}(P,P')$.
+In this paper, we extend some parts of the theory of matrix factorizations to the case of Landau--Ginzburg models $(X,W)$ where $X$ is not necessarily affine.
+So let $X$ be a smooth variety over $\mathbb{C}$, and let $W$ be a regular function which defines a flat map $X \to \mathbb{A}^1_\mathbb{C}$.
+Replacing $A$-modules with $\OO_X$-modules, the above definition of matrix factorizations still makes sense --- to be precise, \emph{matrix factorizations} are now defined to be curved complexes of \emph{locally free sheaves of finite type}.
+However, as is briefly discussed in \S3.2 of \cite{KKP}, the ``correct'' definition of the matrix factorization category in the non-affine situation should take into account the non-vanishing of higher sheaf cohomology.
+Roughly speaking, this means that we should replace the complex $\Hom(P,P')$ with some form of a derived complex $\RHom(P,P')$, for instance via a \v{C}ech or Dolbeault resolution of the sheaf complex $\sheafHom_{\mathcal{O}_X}(P,P')$.